edamontology/edam-browser/paper.md

 ## Information display

-As much as possible, the user interface aims at simplicity and relevance to the specific domain of EDAM.
-The creation of an interface that displays all of the information necessary to users, and avoids the use of ontology development jargon is a major goal of this project.
+The user interface aims at simplicity and relevance to the specific domain of EDAM.
+The interface displays all of the information necessary to users, and avoids ontology development jargon.

-The interface permits the navigation between different axes of the ontology, based on the EDAM properties that define their relationships (e.g. this *format* represents this type of *data*, this *data* is an output of this *operation* or is specific of this *topic*).
+Users can navigate between different parts of the ontology, based on the properties that define their relationships (e.g. this *format* represents this type of *data*, this *data* is an output of this *operation* or is specific of this *topic*).

 ![The term Phylogeny has two parents](paper_resources/topics_tree_phylogeny_with_details.png)